Ezbob/quickmake/README.md

 # Quickmake
-A makefile for creating C projects using the GCC compiler.
+A makefile for creating C and C++ projects using the GNU Make build system.

 ### Project Structure
 This GNU makefile takes advantage of a specific directory structure.